-B. Allowable AMT Foreign Tax Credit
+6.2.2 Allowable AMT Foreign Tax Credit

 AMT foreign tax credits differ from the foreign tax credits claimed by the taxpayer against regular income tax, although the process of calculating them is similar.
 Under both the regular tax and the AMT, the foreign tax credit that may be claimed in a given year is limited to the amount of U.S. tax that would have been paid on the foreign income.
-This limitation is calculated separately for each income category or "basket".
+This limitation is calculated separately for each income category or "basket."

-The U.S. tax that would have been paid on the foreign income is calculated by multiplying (a) the ratio of foreign income to worldwide income by (b) the taxpayer's U.S. tax liability (before use of foreign tax credits).
+The U.S. tax that would have been paid on the foreign income is calculated by multiplying (1) the ratio of foreign income to worldwide income by (2) the taxpayer's U.S. tax liability (before use of foreign tax credits).
 Under the AMT, foreign income, worldwide income, and U.S. tax liability used in this calculation are all calculated using the AMT rules.
-The U.S. component of worldwide income will differ from that used in the regular tax computation chiefly due to the various adjustments and preferences described above.
-Foreign income will vary to a lesser extent, because the depreciation deductions taken for foreign-use property under the regular tax rules are the same as under the AMT.
+The U.S. component of worldwide income will differ from that used in the regular tax computation chiefly because of the various adjustments and preferences described above.
+Foreign income will vary to a lesser extent because the depreciation deductions taken for foreign-use property under the regular tax rules are the same as under the AMT.
 Differences in the apportionment of certain expenses jointly allocable between domestic and foreign-source income may cause other differences in the ratio of foreign income to worldwide income under the AMT.
 For example, interest expense is generally allocated in proportion to the tax basis of domestic and foreign assets.
 The tax basis of domestic assets will be higher under the AMT than under the regular tax since depreciation deductions are taken more slowly.
 The tax basis of foreign assets is generally the same under the AMT as under the regular tax.
-As a result, a greater share of interest expense is domestically sourced under the AMT than under the regular tax.
+As a result, a greater share of interest expense is domestically sourced under the AMT than under the regular tax.7 more than the amount by which AMTI was increased in prior years due to the ACE adjustment.
+The 1993 act repeals the ACE depreciation adjustment beginning in 1994.